 Based on 2017-2018 KPREP data 67% of fifth grade students scored proficient or distinguished in social studies.
 Based on 2018-2019 KPREP data 70.5% of students scored proficient or distinguished in social studies.
-Our goal for 2019-2020 will be to increase percentage of students scoring proficient or distinguished in social studies from 70.5% to 72% or higher.
+Our goal for 2019-2020 will be to increase the percentage of students scoring proficient or distinguished in social studies from 70.5% to 72% or higher.

-Understanding Continuous Improvement: Protocol
+Understanding Continuous Improvement: The Needs Assessment